crnprasanna/Instacart-delivery-slot-finder/README.md

 # Disclaimer:

-	No guarantee that you will get the slots as reported by tool, as the slot booking happens at realtime online.
+	No guarantee that you will get the slots as reported by tool, as the slot booking happens at realtime.

 	This tools is for personnal-noncommercial use only.